Isopach/isopach.github.io/_posts/2020-12-06-Stack-the-Flags-CTF.md

 title: STACK the Flags CTF Writeup
 published: true
 categories: [Osint, Cloud]
-excerpt: Played with some members of TFNS and it was fun!
+excerpt: Played with some members of TFNS as Team IPhone XS and it was fun!
 We finished 5th.
 Some of the challs had too much guess in them though.
 ---

-Played with some members of TFNS and it was fun!
+Played with some members of TFNS as Team IPhone XS and it was fun!
 We finished 5th.
 Some of the challs had too much guess in them though.
 Also there were a few problems like releasing hints for already solved challenges, having useless purchased hints and being inconsistent such as not releasing hints for challenges that have 0 solves on the second day.

 ---